RightCake1/WGS/3_Identification.md

 [Source Page](https://github.com/tseemann/barrnap)

-Need to use .gff file from rast or prokka
+Need to use .gff file from prokka

 Code  -